Planning your ASCE 2017 experience? Technical session topics and descriptions are listed below.

 ASCE’s 2017 Infrastructure Report Card is the go-to resource on the state of our nation’s infrastructure challenges and how to fix them.
 Learn about why the grades are what they are, the amount of investment required to raise the grades to a “B,” and the consequences for our economy if we fail to act.
 Then discover the Report Card’s solutions and what it will take to raise the grades nationally.

 The Engineering Service Corps (ESC), an international program of EWB-USA, supports organizations through the deployment of our most seasoned engineer volunteers to tackle specific engineering challenges facing some of the world’s most vulnerable populations.
 Organizations requesting our professional-grade pro bono services range from the UN High Commissioner for Refugees and UN-Habitat to national governments and NGOs, to other institutions such as universities and hospitals.
-In general, our volunteers perform a wide variety of services such as engineering studies, owner’s representation, planning, design, project management, training and knowledge sharing.
-Recent projects have found ESC volunteers conducting post-earthquake structural assessments in Nepal and Ecuador; designing and constructing a much-needed oxygen concentrator system for Connaught Hospital in Freetown, Sierra Leone during the Ebola crisis; working with IKEA partners on projects world-wide that address climate change issues, or teaching government workers in Ethiopia how to repair broken water well pumps in the drought-stricken east of the country.
+In general, our volunteers perform a wide variety of services such as engineering studies, owner’s representation, planning, design, project management, training, and knowledge sharing.
+Recent projects have found ESC volunteers conducting post-earthquake structural assessments in Nepal and Ecuador; designing and constructing a much-needed oxygen concentrator system for Connaught Hospital in Freetown, Sierra Leone during the Ebola crisis; working with IKEA partners on projects world-wide that address climate change issues; or teaching government workers in Ethiopia how to repair broken water well pumps in the drought-stricken east of the country.

-The Community Engineering Corps (CECorps), a domestic program of EWB-USA, is currently working with disadvantaged communities throughout the US to help them advance their infrastructure needs.
+The Community Engineering Corps (CECorps), a domestic program of EWB-USA, is currently working with disadvantaged communities throughout the U.S. to help them advance their infrastructure needs.
 CECorps volunteers work with underserved communities that are unable to address their infrastructure issues using their own resources; the communities may have significant poverty; residents may not speak English as a primary language; and/or the communities may be isolated and rural.
 While international projects can capture the imagination, CECorps is working right here at home in places like the Navajo Reservation, small communities in the Salinas River Valley of California, inner city communities in Pittsburgh, PA, Camden, NJ, and New Orleans, and more.
-Projects include evaluation and design services for drinking water and sanitation projects, implementing community gardens, trail design and build, among other types of infrastructure projects.
+Projects include evaluation and design services for drinking water and sanitation projects, implementing community gardens, and trail design and build, among other types of infrastructure projects.

-This presentation will provide an overview of the ESC and CECorps program structure including how interested engineers can get involved in helping to empower some of the world’s most vulnerable communities by addressing their basic human needs.
+This presentation will provide an overview of the ESC and CECorps program structure, including how interested engineers can get involved in helping to empower some of the world’s most vulnerable communities by addressing their basic human needs.
 Projects highlight the positive impact of the engineering profession when it helps the communities that need these services most.